AndrewRLloyd88/GroceryCo-Checkout-System-Solution/README.md

 ## Future Considerations

-- Future Considerations - how to scale and add new pricing rules in the future.
+- how to scale and add new pricing rules in the future.
 - How do we apply multiple offers at the same time?
 - Need to limit the ability to checkout before pricing is added?
-- Validating inputs
+- validating inputs

+* commands
+* negative
+* numbers
+* text
+* code injection

 ## Test Coverage